 Proposal 6 [easy]: RAN2 agrees dedicated discovery resource pool is supported besides shared resource pool configuration, whether it is configured is based on network implementation.
 And PHY layer parameters and design shall reuse the Rel-16 legacy resource pool design.

-Proposal 7 [easy]: RAN2 agrees that either dedicated discovery resource pool should only be used if it is configured by network, or otherwise, if dedicated discovery resource pool is not configured, only shared resource pool should be used.
+Proposal 7 [easy]: RAN2 agrees that only the dedicated discovery resource pool should be used if configured by the network, or, if dedicated discovery resource pool is not configured, then the shared resource pool should be used.

 Proposal 9 [easy]: RAN2 agrees to down-prioritize the support of discovery gaps in this release.